 And we don’t know how it’s going to exactly unfold for you, but we know that you are going to need to take some steps and you are going to need to have a certain way of thinking around it so that you can take the steps to get to where you want to go.
-And that’s what I help you with in my one-on-one coaching program.
+And that’s what I help you within my one-on-one coaching program.

 So that’s an example of how something can lead you to another thing.
-And he did speak to a lot of people also that were not helpful in the moment, in that conversation.
+And he did speak to a lot of people also that were not helpful at the moment, in that conversation.
 He spoke to some people who were very nice, friendly, gave him some good advice, gave him some good information, and then he spoke to some people who – mostly recruiters if I’m being honest, who maybe didn’t make him feel so good about his experience.

 So the whole process is going to be some good, some bad.
 You’re going to get some people who are going to say some things that could potentially trigger you or discourage you, and that doesn’t mean stop.
 It just means that’s part of the process.
-So that’s a whole ‘nother podcast.
+So that’s a whole ‘another podcast.

 But you are going to have to go through this process, and when you know what to expect and you kind of set yourself up for it, you kind of know what you need to go through in order to get to the end result.
 And so that’s my whole job is to kind of show you this is the path and guide you through that path no matter what and make sure that you get to the end.